GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 In this task, you will enable multi-factor authentication on the Key Vault Admin account you created in the previous task to demonstrate the Identity Protection features of Azure.

-1. Select your Active Directory
+1. In the Azure Portal, find and select your Azure Active Directory resource

 2. Select **MFA Server**